toneil/java-intro/README.md

 ## About the repository

 This is the landing page for the code group.
-It will contain some excersises and reference examples for various Java concepts.
+It will contain some exercises and reference examples for various Java concepts.

 To copy the repository to your local machine, make sure that you have `git` installed, and type the following in your terminal